 But that's not all This is then followed by a 'stomp rocket' launch and the chance for pupils to have their picture taken with spaceted and Mr B and even try on the helmet!

 (Please note that if you have more than one class, these are combined into a single hall session due to restrictions on the time I can safely wear the suit due to the heat and weight).
 Please feel free to enquire if you would like further details on this.

 Key Stage Two workshop: in suit but as teacher

 Mr B will visit the pupils in the classroom for a single class or the school hall for multiple classes for an explanation of all the functions of the suit, including which parts did what and also how it was made.

-This is then followed by an approx. 1.5 hr interactive HD video presentation about the space race, with many interactive features such as handling real space-flown space artefacts, other items signed by astronauts and testing the strength of Kapton foil with a space race tug of war!
+This is then followed by an approx. 1.5 hr interactive HD video presentation about the space race, with many interactive features such as handling real space-flown space artefacts, items signed by moonwalkers and space shuttle pilots and even learning how gravity works using weighted cans of baked beans!

 This is the same presentation as featured in our 'Rockets to Rovers' workshop and is hugely successful in inspiring pupils about science and space.

 This then followed by a rocket making and firing session (not taught in suit) and also for single classes there is an added moon rover session where pupils control a rover around a 10m x 10m moon landscape.